vikasraju-kpro/camera1_version1/README.md

 ### Step 3: Grant Sudo Privileges

-To allow the "Restart App" and "Restart System" buttons to work, grant the `sakiv` user passwordless `sudo` access for the required commands.
+To allow the "Restart App" and "Restart System" buttons to work, grant the `sakiv` user passwordless `sudo` access.

 **Command:**